-

 If your endometriosis involves your ovaries, cysts known as endometriomas can form.
 Other small lumps can form, called endometrial nodules.
 These can hurt a lot.

 People with endometriosis often have a lot of inflammation and pain during their period.
-This is because their uterus lining tissue bleeds during their period — including the tissue that is growing in the wrong parts of their body.

 -